-Some people are under the impression that a felony DUI is only charged when someone has a particularly high BAC, however, a person’s BAC does not have any bearing on whether they will be charged with a misdemeanor versus a felony.
-A Payson felony DUI, known as Aggravated DUI, may only be charged if you are driving under the influence of alcohol or drugs under any of the following circumstances:
+A felony DUI, known as Aggravated DUI, can only be charged if you are driving under the influence of alcohol or drugs under any of the following circumstances:

-If you are charged with an Aggravated DUI in Payson, your case will be filed in the Gila County Superior Court.
-The advice of an experienced attorney early on in your case will help ensure that you are provided the best possible defense.
+If you are charged with an Aggravated DUI in Payson, then your case will be filed in the Gila County Superior Court.
+The advice of an experienced attorney early on in your case will help ensure that you have the best possible defense.
 Contact the Rosenstein Law Group at 480-248-7666 or online for a free consultation and case evaluation.

 The right defense can save you from the potential consequences mentioned above.
 The Rosenstein Law Group is on the cutting edge of DUI defense, combining aggressive tactics with proven defenses.